AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

-Furthermore, the subscript $\mathsf{f}$ indicates the received AFDM pilot signal in the frequency domain.
-In this special case, the usual frequency domain channel estimation used in OFDM \cite{coleri02,ozdemir2007channel,6814271,savaux17IET} can be performed based on (\ref{eq:AFDM_rx_freq_DFT}).
-In addition, it is worth noting that data can be multiplexed across pilot subcarriers, making AFDM fully backward-compatible with OFDM.
+The subscript $\mathsf{f}$ indicates the received AFDM pilot signal in the frequency domain.
+In this special case, the usual frequency domain channel estimation used in OFDM \cite{ozdemir2007channel,6814271,savaux17IET} can be performed based on (\ref{eq:AFDM_rx_freq_DFT}).
+Data can also be multiplexed across pilot subcarriers, making AFDM fully backward-compatible with OFDM.
 Otherwise, in doubly dispersive channels, data can be multiplexed in the affine-frequency domain as previously described in (\ref{eq:pilotsap}) and Fig. \ref{fig:pilot}.
-Thus, AFDM is very flexible, as the modulation/demodulation and channel estimation domains and methods can be adapted to the channel severity using a unique pilot scheme.
+Thus, AFDM is flexible: the modulation/demodulation and channel estimation domains and methods can be adapted to the channel severity using a single pilot scheme.

+Under the generalized \ac{FDFD} channel model presented in Section~II, the effective channel matrix incorporates inter-sample coupling via the pulse-shaping kernel $\mathbf{G}(\ell_p)$, which affects both pilot footprint and the exploitable sparsity structure.
+The \ac{FDFD} model thus provides the structural channel description required to design accurate channel estimators in practical pulse-shaped systems.
+Further development of dedicated \ac{FDFD}-aware channel estimation algorithms, including low-complexity schemes that exploit delay-Doppler sparsity in this setting, is addressed in related works such as \cite{li26sbl}.